Minecraft-Malware-Prevention-Alliance/working-groups/docs/sandboxing/README.md

 Run the command:
 `sandbox-exec -f Path/To/The/Sandbox/Profile/minecraft-sandbox.sb /Applications/Minecraft.app/Contents/MacOS/launcher`

-*Note: This project is still in development and may not function as it should, some extra files may still be given access to Minecraft which will be removed in future versions.
-Be vary of this before using this project.*
+*Note: This project is now in beta testing, and may be used on clients properly.
+Report any bugs in the [discord](https://discord.gg/zPdFK47682)*

 #### Sandbox Profile